jpawlowski/GDFDL/INSTALL.GDFDL.md

 ### 2. Install from local Git clone (for humans)
-You may use the local installer from Continuous Integration scripts After you have cloned the repository your favorite way, use this command to install:
+You may use the local installer from Continuous Integration scripts in case you don't want to use the web installer.
+After you have cloned the repository your favorite way, use this command to install:

 `./gdfdl-ci/01-install/00-run.sh <DIRECTORY>`

 This will install the build environment to <DIRECTORY>.
-Note that giving a destination directory is mandatory here, otherwise you would end in a special debugging installation which is normally not what you want to see.
+Note that giving a destination directory is mandatory here, otherwise you would end in a special debugging installation (see point 3) which is normally not what you want to see.

 ### 3. Install from local Git within CI (for machines)